syncfusion-content/wpf-docs/wpf/Scheduler/appointments.md

 ## Appointment deleting
 Scheduler supports three ways to remove the selected appointment
 1. Pressing Delete key
-2. Using contextmenu delete option.
+2. Using `ContextMenu` delete option.
 3. Using AppointmentEditor.

 ### Events

 #### AppointmentDeleting
 Scheduler notifies by [AppointmentDeleting](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.SfSchedule~AppointmentDeleting_EV.html) event when delete the appointment.
-[AppointmentDeletingEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.AppointmentDeletingEventArgs.html) has following memebers which provides information for `AppointmentDeleting` event.
+[AppointmentDeletingEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.AppointmentDeletingEventArgs.html) has following members which provides information for `AppointmentDeleting` event.

-`Appointment` - Get the selected appointment `MappedObject` - Get the binding object detalis of selected appointment if schedule appointments are mapped with custom object.
+`Appointment` - Get the selected appointment `MappedObject` - Get the binding object details of selected appointment if schedule appointments are mapped with custom object.
 `RecurrenceEditMode` - Gets or sets whether to delete particular occurrence or appointment sequence when delete a recurrence appointment.
 You can let end-user handle this option (using built-in dialog shown in scheduler) or define it by yourself using `AppointmentDeleting` event.
 [Cancel](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.canceleventargs.cancel) - By enabling this property, avoid deleting the appointment.